csaf-sbom/hyades-csaf/README.md

 This repo tracks integration of CSAF into DependencyTrack (Hyades).
 Since hyades is a micro-services architecture, the development of the various components is spread into multiple git submodules, which track the official DependencyTrack repo.
 Each repository has a branch `csaf` that contains the adaption of CSAF into hyades.

+We will eventually contribute all the CSAF integration code into upstream DependencyTrack repos, so this repository might not be needed in the future.

 ## How to run
 Checkout and update submodules
 ```